SkafteNicki/dtu_mlops/07_distributed_training/readme.md

    the standard deviation over the 5 runs.

 6. (Optional, requires access to GPU) If your dataset fits in GPU memory it is beneficial to set the `pin_memory` flag to `True`.
-By setting this flag we are essentially telling pytorch that they can lock the data in-place in memory which will make the transfer between the *host* (CPU) and the *device* (GPU) faster.
+By setting this flag we are essentially telling Pytorch that they can lock the data in-place in memory which will make the transfer between the *host* (CPU) and the *device* (GPU) faster.

 ## Distributed Data

-For this exercise we will breifly touch apon how to implement data parallel training in pytorch using their [nn.DataParallel](https://pytorch.org/docs/stable/generated/torch.nn.DataParallel.html) class.
+For this exercise we will briefly touch upon how to implement data parallel training in Pytorch using their [nn.DataParallel](https://pytorch.org/docs/stable/generated/torch.nn.DataParallel.html) class.

 ### Exercises